daffidwilde/literature-review/README.md

-# literature-review
+# README

-A review of current literature covering the intersections of clustering, algorithm evaluation and healthcare modelling
+A repository to support the article: "A review of current literature covering the intersections of clustering, algorithm evaluation and healthcare modelling".